Lesbian vampire: In other media

-The 2010 animated series Adventure Time features a bisexual main character named Marceline the Vampire Queen, who is a vampire, and by the show's end starts a romantic relationship with fellow protagonist Princess Bubblegum, who it is implied she has a past romantic history with.
+The 2010 animated series Adventure Time features a bisexual vampire named Marceline the Vampire Queen, whose primary love interest is Princess Bubblegum.
 In the mockumentary vampire comedy What We Do in the Shadows, the female lead is a pansexual vampire named Nadja of Antipaxos.
 The third season of the Netflix adult animation Castlevania introduces characters Morana and Striga, two female vampires in a romantic relationship.
+The television adaptation of Anne Rice's Interview with the Vampire depicts vampires Claudia and Madeleine as romantic companions.

 Blood of the Tribades, released in 2016, is an updated variant on the trope and was described as "a modern take on 70s Euro arthouse and Hammer lesbian vampire movies that...takes on today's stormy political climate, religious zealotry and gender issues."